ZZ-Frater/catholic-wallpapers-for-hyprland/README.md

 ### Status
 **Contributions are closed.**
 This project is maintained solely by the author.
+Please do not submit pull requests.
+Others are welcome to fork or clone this repo.